VrgX0/OpticalFlowParallelisation/README.md

-# OpticalFlowParallelisation
-custom implementatoin of Opencv dense flow allgorithm / parallelized by implementing C++17 std::execution policies

-# Bachelor thesis: <TITEL>
+# Bachelor thesis: Modernes parallels C++ für Hardwarebeschleuniger
   Complete thesis can be found in /docs.

   Sample video and Sample code sourced from: